There is always a reason for why you are chronically tired and have no energy -- sometimes it just takes some sleuthing!

 muscle fatigue or weakness

 For example, I commonly see blood work for Vitamin D where people are in the low end of the range but still "normal" (the range is 75-250).
 Optimal levels are around 150-200 and the older an individual becomes, the less natural vitamin D they produce in the sun.
 Supplementing and supplementing at the appropriate level (most are far too low) requires professional guidance and supervision.
 Testing and proper test interpretation is essential -- especially when vitamin D plays such an important role in the body including immune function, mental health, calcium absorption and bone health.
+Low levels of vitamin D can cause aches and pains and fatigue as well.

 Here are the top 5 (of about 13 or so) key underlying issues that cause persistent fatigue.
 Often it's a combination of more than one: